 How to Include Creative Thinking Skills in a Job Application

-“Think of your best mental strengths,” Laura Fontenot, resume writing expert, ACRW, and CPRW, recommends.
+“Think of your best mental strengths,” says Fontenot.
 “Are you a great problem solver?
 Do you understand how to phrase things differently?
 Can you learn a new skill quickly?
 Those questions can help you find great words for the resume.
 Consider adding things like problem-solving, intuition, collaboration, fast learner, organized, or communication.”

-You can show these skills outside of your resume in creative ways — including your LinkedIn profile.
+You can show these skills outside of your resume in creative ways — including on your LinkedIn profile and website (if you have one!).

-In the interview, make sure you can describe your workflow and process for these projects.
+In the interview, make sure you can describe your workflow and process for these projects or any other situation when you’ve used creative thinking.
 Elaborate how you brainstormed ideas, what range of ideas you had, how you tested and experimented, and how you decided on a final solution.

 1. Put Yourself in a Box